Alpine Climbing gear

 EXAMPLES: Macpac Pursuit and 35 AMP, Pod Cragsack or Black Ice, Crux AK50, GoLite Gust, ME Solitude 40+, Lowe Fitzroy, TNF Prophet 45.

-Hugely dependent on the route so here’s three examples:
+Hugely dependent on the route so here are three examples:

 A good headtorch is vital and I highly recommend a combo LED and halogen set up (Petzl, Lucido, BD), as this means you don’t need to carry big heavy spare flat batteries as one set will last you the whole trip.
 A hydration bag fitted to your ‘sack is also a piece of gear all Alpinists should have, along with a pair of lightweight walking poles, map and compass and a mobile phone (get your mates to text you the weather from home).